Skip to main content

 Introduction

 One easily understandable function of membrane bilayers is to separate the inside and outside of the cell or intracellular organelles.
-Yet, as we mentioned before, such barriers can not be so rigid and impenetrable that they prevent the movement of materials across the membrane.
+Yet, as we mentioned before, such barriers cannot be so rigid or impenetrable that they prevent the movement of materials across the membrane.
 Also, all cells must sense and respond to their environment through signal transduction.
 We have already discussed lipid molecules involved in signaling.
-Now, let's turn our attention to proteins associated with the membrane and confer added functionalities.
+Now, let's turn our attention to membrane-associated proteins that confer additional functionality.
 Figure \(\PageIndex{1}\) reviews some of the features of membranes we've discussed before and shows a simple bilayer (top) to the complicated membrane/cell wall of bacteria.

 Figure \(\PageIndex{1}\): Membrane from simple to complex